The Legend of Zelda: A Link to the Past (SNES)

 This may have been originally planned for enemies to drop large and small meat chunks for health refills, with the larger one restoring more life hearts than the smaller one.
 In the final game, enemies drop hearts instead of meat, and they only ever refill one life heart at a time.

 An unused stopwatch object!
-This would presumably work like the Magical Clock item in Zelda 1, freezing any onscreen enemies.
+This would presumably work like the Magical Clock in Zelda 1, freezing any onscreen enemies.
 It appears alongside graphics such as Rupees, so it was probably intended to be dropped by enemies in the same manner as the original game.
-It was presumably removed because the Quake Medallion performs a similar effect.
+It may have been removed because the Quake Medallion performs a similar effect.

 Japanese text for "ken/tsurugi", which means "sword", and is fittingly found near the sword graphics in memory.